Experience the classroom at VBTS.

 4 credit hours.

 Dr. Mark Hassler is Associate Professor of Old Testament at Virginia Beach Theological Seminary.
 Dr. Hassler also serves as director of publications and field archaeologist for the Shiloh excavations in Israel.
 Before joining the VBTS faculty, Dr. Hassler served as faculty associate in Old Testament studies at The Master’s Seminary.
-He is the general editor of the Near East Archaeological Society Bulletin (NEASB), a peer-reviewed journal established in 1958.
+He was the editor of the Near East Archaeological Society Bulletin (2016–19), a peer-reviewed journal established in 1958.
 Dr. Hassler earned his academic degrees at Montana Bible College (BA) and The Master's Seminary (PhD, ThM, and MDiv).
 Read more....

 Dr. Hassler can be contacted at .